transpocamp/transportationcamp.org/events/nyc-2015/index.markdown

 ### Registration

-Registration for TransportationCamp NYC 2015 [is now open](https://www.eventbrite.com/e/transportationcamp-nyc-2015-tickets-18250335244).
-Tickets are limited, so get yours now!
+TransportationCamp NYC 2015 has sold out.
 If you have any questions, reach out at <nyc@transportationcamp.org> or at [@transpocamp](https://twitter.com/transpocamp).
 See you November 14, 2015!